splunk/public-o11y-docs/gdi/get-data-in/rum/ios/configure-rum-ios-instrumentation.rst

    * - Option
      - Description
    * - :code:`showVCInstrumentation`
-     - Enables the creation of spans for ``ViewController Show`` events.
+     - Activates the creation of spans for ``ViewController Show`` events.
 The default value is ``true``.
    * - :code:`screenNameSpans`
-     - Enables the creation of spans for changes to the screen name.
+     - Activates the creation of spans for changes to the screen name.
    * - :code:`networkInstrumentation`
-     - Enables the creation of spans for network activities.
+     - Activates the creation of spans for network activities.